 Detectaclean is a leading supplier of metal and X-ray Detectable products used in the production of Food, beverage and Pharmaceuticals.
 A comprehensive range of cost effective products are available: Storage & food handling, cable ties, earplugs, disposable safety PPE, safety knives, engineering plastics and a full list of stationery.
 There is also a huge range of HACCP Compliant brushware with antimicrobial resistant and detectable Resin-Set DRS® Technology that helps prevents loss of brush filaments.
 Detectaclean products can be used in conjunction with the HACCP benchmark; food processors can have every part of their HACCP and hygiene program covered.

 PO Box 7155

 Manufacture and development of beverage products.
 Flavour Burst sports drinks, milkshakes and syrups to liqueurs, spirits and RTD’s.
 Distributors of beer and wine kits, Coopers, Muntons, Morgans.
-Makers of the Brewmaster beer ingredients and Spirits Unlimited products.
+Manufacturers of the Brewmaster and Spirits Unlimited.
 Contract Bottling of miniatures a specialty.
 Blending, batching and product development.
 Export of concentrates, hops and ethanol.
 Suppliers of natural and compound favours to the food industry.

 8 View Road